scout

 The guidelines offer best practices for diagnoses, classification, systemic treatment, radiation therapy, and surgery for patients with RMS.

-The National Comprehensive Cancer Network (NCCN) has recently published new practical guidelines for pediatric soft tissue sarcoma care, according to a press release from the NCCN.1,2 These guidelines focus specifically on rhabdomyosarcoma (RMS), the most common soft tissue sarcoma in patients under 20 years of age.
+The NCCN has recently published new practical guidelines for pediatric soft tissue sarcoma care, according to a press release from the NCCN.1,2 These guidelines focus specifically on rhabdomyosarcoma (RMS), the most common soft tissue sarcoma in patients younger than 20 years.

-Treatment for RMS generally consists of chemotherapy, surgery, and radiation therapy, all of which must be adapted to fit the patient’s risk group, age, and developmental stage.
+Treatment for RMS generally consists of chemotherapy, surgery, and radiation therapy, which all must be adapted to fit the patient’s risk group, age, and developmental stage.
 The guidelines were curated with the intent to balance the goal of cure with minimizing the risk of acute adverse effects (AEs).

-“Most cancers that occur in children are fundamentally different from cancers occurring in adults,” said Stephen Skapek, MD, chief of the Division of Pediatric Hematology-Oncology at Duke Cancer Institute, and chair of the NCCN Guidelines Panel for Pediatric Soft Tissue Sarcoma, in the press release.1 “RMS can be divided into specific subtypes that are driven by different genetic changes that can influence outcomes.
-Those changes and other clinical and pathology features are all incorporated into the multi-faceted treatments.
-That’s why it was essential to form a group of leading, multi-disciplinary experts from across the country to put together a roadmap for diagnosing, risk stratifying, and treating these patients.”
+“Most cancers that occur in children are fundamentally different from cancers occurring in adults,” said Stephen Skapek, MD, chief of the Division of Pediatric Hematology-Oncology at Duke Cancer Institute and chair of the NCCN Guidelines Panel for Pediatric Soft Tissue Sarcoma, in the press release.1 “RMS can be divided into specific subtypes that are driven by different genetic changes that can influence outcomes.
+Those changes and other clinical and pathologic features are all incorporated into the multifaceted treatments.
+That’s why it was essential to form a group of leading, multidisciplinary experts from across the country to put together a road map for diagnosing, risk-stratifying, and treating these patients.”

-Criteria for diagnosis between very-low-risk, low-risk, intermediate-risk, and high-risk are outlined, with each outlining potential treatment options for most patient statuses.
+Criteria for diagnosis of very low risk, low risk, intermediate risk, and high risk are outlined, with each outlining potential treatment options for most patient statuses.

 Furthermore, the principles of imaging, pathologic assessment, ancillary techniques useful in the diagnosis of RMS, surgery, lymph node disease assessment, radiation therapy, and systemic therapy are among those included in the guidelines.

-In a principle of survivorship section where consequential risks of treatment are outlined, some notable factors include vasospastic attacks with chemotherapy.
+In a section about the principle of survivorship, where consequential risks of treatment are outlined, some notable factors include vasospastic attacks with chemotherapy.
 Additionally, the use of radiotherapy may confer a risk of subsequent benign or malignant neoplasm, pulmonary toxicity, cardiac toxicity, functional asplenia, and renal toxicity, among others.
 Risks associated with surgery include amputation-related complications, cystectomy-related complications, bowel obstruction, urinary incontinence, asplenia, pulmonary dysfunction, and hypothyroidism.

-Douglas Hawkins, MD, vice-chair of the NCCN panel, and chair of Children’s Oncology Group and a professor of Hematology-Oncology at Seattle Children’s Hospital, added, “Children are most likely to be diagnosed with RMS at a very young age, toddlers or early elementary school.
+Douglas Hawkins, MD, vice chair of the NCCN panel, group chair of Children’s Oncology Group, professor of hematology-oncology at the University of Washington School of Medicine, and clinician at Seattle Children’s Hospital, added, “Children are most likely to be diagnosed with RMS at a very young age: toddlers or early elementary school.
 When treating someone so young, you are not looking to just prolong survival; the goal is a full cure with minimal [adverse] effects and zero recurrence.”1

 References